Skip to article

 What foods can I sell from home in Nebraska?

-Nebraska's cottage food lane is mainly for foods that do not need time or temperature control for safety.
+Nebraska's basic cottage food rules mainly cover foods that do not need time or temperature control for safety.
+Nebraska also has a path for prepared or time/temperature-control foods, and that path has separate state rules.
 Common no-go categories include meat, poultry, fish, raw eggs, unpasteurized juice.

 About VibeKitchen